-Atrial Septal Defect in Labradors is same also with infants born with congenital heart disease.
+Atrial Septal Defect in Labradors is the same also with infants born with congenital heart disease.
 A dog’s heart is just like a human heart with four chambers and two sides.
 In this special defect, the right and left atrium are the ones affected.
 While in the stomach of the mother dog, the puppy’s heart has an opening between the left and right atrium to shunt the blood back and forth which facilitates circulation and emits higher pressure.
-The increased pressure is necessary at this point of their life because the lungs haven’t developed to take on the job for taking in oxygen yet.
+The increased pressure is necessary at this point of their life because the lungs haven’t developed to take on the job of taking in oxygen yet.
 And when the puppy is born, a wall should have formed between the two atria and stop the shunting of the blood, but for dogs with ASD, this does not happen.
-Hence, where there should be a wall, an interatrial cavity or in layman’s terms a “hole” develops inside the heart of the puppy.
+Hence, where there should be a wall, an interatrial cavity, or in layman’s terms a “hole” develops inside the heart of the puppy.

 When Atrial Septal Defect in Labradors occurs, the blood will recirculate into the heart instead of going out towards the body.
 It can cause an overflow of blood into one atrium of the heart from the other.
 Also, the pressure would increase resulting to hypertension and other respiratory and circulatory problems.

 Causes of Atrial Septal Defect in Labradors

 How\ specifically dogs acquire this defect, is still unknown, but there are several studies that showed that there might be some genetic loading to ASD.
 Although dogs, especially Labradors, affected with ASD account for a very small percentage of the population – just about 1%.